 Not everyone with risk factors gets stomach cancer.
 However, if you have risk factors, you should discuss them with your doctor.

-Why choose MD Anderson for stomach cancer treatment?
+Why choose MD Anderson for stomach cancer care?

 With groundbreaking research, MD Anderson's physicians have pioneered many improvements in treating stomach cancer.
-We have led some of the largest international studies on chemotherapy for stomach cancer, and we continue to explore new, more-advanced treatments.
+We have led some of the largest international studies on chemotherapy for stomach cancer, and we continue to explore advanced techniques including:

 MD Anderson is a big organization, but it’s welcoming and it makes you feel safe.
 Help was always available.